Feedback and Complaints Policy

-We will strive to provide a response to all feedback provided by clients within 48hrs of receipt and will work to fully resolve any complaints raised promptly.
+As a client of London Medical Laboratory Limited ("LML"), your feedback is essential in helping us to continue to improve the services that we provide.
+We will strive to provide a response to all feedback provided by clients within 48 hours of receipt and will work to fully resolve any complaints raised promptly.

-We take any complaints very seriously.
+We take negative feedback and any complaints very seriously.

 Please don't ever hesitate to get in touch if there is anything that has disappointed you in the way we carry out our service to you.
 The best way to get in touch with us is by phone at 020 71833718 and/or email at email@example.com.